json-api/json-api/_format/1.1/index.md

 > specification requires that its value be surrounded by quotation marks
 > (U+0022 QUOTATION MARK, "\"") if it contains more than one URI.

-Clients and servers **SHOULD** use the `profile` media type parameter in conjunction with the JSON API media type in a `Content-Type` header to specify the application of one or more profiles to a JSON API document.
+Clients and servers **MUST** include the `profile` media type parameter in conjunction with the JSON API media type in a `Content-Type` header to indicate that they have applied one or more profiles to a JSON API document.

 A client **MAY** use the `profile` media type parameter in conjunction with the JSON API media type in an `Accept` header to _request_, but not _require_, that